-Where a settlement is negotiated after a gross misconduct dismissal or where an employee has resigned, with immediate effect, the notice period must be paid as a taxable payment and cannot be included in the £30,000 tax free compensation payment.
+Where a settlement is negotiated after a gross misconduct dismissal or where your employee has resigned, with immediate effect, the notice period must be paid as a taxable payment and cannot be included in the £30,000 tax free compensation payment.

-To make these legally binding there must be some ‘consideration’ paid, usually a small sum of £100-£200.
+To make these legally binding, there must be some ‘consideration’ paid, usually a small sum of £100-£200.
 This payment is fully taxable and liable to national insurance contributions.

 Some Settlement Agreements may also include a payment associated with a confidentiality clause.
 These are also subject to deductions.

 Compensation for injury to feelings due to unlawful discrimination that occurred before the termination will not be taxable.
-If the injury to feelings was caused by the termination it will be taxable.
+If the injury to feelings was caused by the termination, it will be taxable.

 Martin Searle Solicitors offer free online information and legal advice for employers about Settlement Agreements tax and all other aspects of Settlement Agreements.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023